raulh82vlc/Movies-Finder/README.md

 Limitations
 -----------
-- For some unexpected eason the material design library 23.2.1 is hidden the back arrow button, however, by clicking back button from your mobile you will achieve the same action.
+- For some unexpected reason the material design library 23.2.1 is hidden the back arrow button, at the detail view.
+However, by clicking back button from your mobile you will achieve the same action.

 SDK support
 ------------